-The CY15x108QSN DPI mode is enabled by writing '1' at bit 4 of "Configuration Register 2 (CR2)" on page 24, CR2[4] = 1.
-Since "Configuration Register 2 (CR2)" on page 24 has both volatile and non-volatile space, user setting in the non-volatile register will survive power and hardware reset cycles.
+The CY15x116QSN DPI mode is enabled by writing '1' at bit 4 of Configuration Register 2 (CR2), CR2[4] = 1.
+Since Configuration Register 2 (CR2) has both volatile and non-volatile space, user setting in the non-volatile register will survive power and hardware reset cycles.
 Therefore, once the dual SPI (DPI) mode is set in the non-volatile CR2, it always returns to the DPI mode until the host clears the DPI bit by writing '0' in the non-volatile CR2[4].
 The host can change the device interface to DPI mode by writing '1' to the volatile register CR2[4]; but this volatile setting will not survive the power and hardware reset cycles, and the volatile CR2[4] setting will be overwritten with default settings stored at associated non-volatile location at power up or after the hardware reset cycle.

-When the part is in Dual SPI mode, the SI pin and SO pin become I/O0 pin and I/O1 pin respectively.
-Command, Address, and Data bits are sent to the memory from the host as bit pairs on I/O0 and I/O1.
+When the part is in dual SPI mode, the SI pin and SO pin become I/O0 pin and I/O1 pin respectively.
+Command, address, and data bits are sent to the memory from the host as bit pairs on I/O0 and I/O1.
 Data bits are returned to the host similarly as bit pairs on I/O0 and I/O1.